elimquijano/bone-fracture-classifier/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to the TensorFlow and Flask communities for their excellent documentation and support.